 To support the implementation of the new measurement requirements for the Highways Network Asset, CIPFA is producing a series of briefings.

-There are a number of supporting materials produced by the Highways Asset Management Finance Information Group (HAMFIG)
+There are a number of supporting materials produced by the Highways Asset Management Finance Information Group (HAMFIG).

-The Code of Practice in Transport Infrastructure Assets provides guidance on asset management, financial management and reporting.
+The Code of Practice on the Highways Network Asset (previously the Code of Practice on Transport Infrastructure Assets) provides guidance on asset management, financial management and reporting.

 In 2006, HM Treasury and the Department for Transport commissioned CIPFA to carry out a review of accounting, management and finance mechanisms for local authority transport infrastructure assets.
 Following consultation, the final review report was issued in 2008, and the government's response, which accepted the review’s findings and recommendations, was published in January 2009.
-To support implementation, the Government asked CIPFA to produce a new code that would deliver robust, consistent financial information to support transport asset management, financial management and reporting.
+To support implementation, the government asked CIPFA to produce a new code that would deliver robust, consistent financial information to support transport asset management, financial management and reporting.

 Implementation is being overseen by a Project Implementation Steering Group (PISG) which includes representatives of the UK government and devolved administrations, local government, and national and local audit bodies.
 Detailed development work is being undertaken in collaboration with the Highways Asset Management Financial Information Group (HAMFIG) which includes local authority representatives from England, Scotland and Wales.

 The Highways Code (previously Transport Code) will also be used to report the assets on a current value basis in Whole of Government Accounts.

 The changes to the new edition of the Code were not intended to change the principles or measurement processes within the Highways Code.
 However, some clarifications and refinements have been made.
 The changes to the Highways Code are intended to;